A Brief History of Land Development and its Influence on Landscape Design

 During the Italian Renaissance, gardens were designed with humanistic as opposed to naturalistic values.
 Mathematics, geometric patterns, and a strong relationship between the villa and the garden formed the basis of this garden movement.
 Designers would use changes in elevation and incorporate elaborate water features to create waterfalls and pools.
 In France, André Le Nôtre, designer of Vaux-le-Vicomte and Versaille, influenced the layout of Paris, considered the model of civic design and land planning for the entire world during the nineteenth century.
 Le Nôtre introduced concepts of perspective and scale to visually expand the space.
 This was achieved by using an increased scale of planting incorporating parterres on broad terraces, placing sculpture, and installing grand water features.
 In England, the temperate climate encouraged the introduction of new plants and plant explorations in foreign lands.
 Some designers moved to designing landscapes based on pictorial art.
 Charles Bridgman, William Kent, and Lancelot (Capability) Brown influenced the development of the English romantic pastoral landscape scheme.
 Designers using this approach to landscape design worked with the natural features of the landscape to create more natural settings and sustainable landscapes.

 Thomas Jefferson influenced the development of the American landscape.
 The funding of the Lewis and Clark expedition led to the Louisiana Purchase and the expansion of the United States.
 Expansion made a major impact on plant exploration.
 Plant collecting was a major interest of Jefferson’s and resulted in thousands of newly documented plant species.
 These plants were then introduced to English plant collectors, and a prospering horticultural industry developed in the new world.
 Jefferson’s design of the University of Virginia’s campus, influenced by his stay in France, affected the design of college campuses throughout the United States.
 Andrew Jackson Downing influenced the establishment of landscape architecture in the United States.
-He introduced the English concept of a romantic or naturalistic style landscape to America and went on to influence other notable designers, including Fredrick Law Olmsted, considered by many to be the father of modern landscape architecture in America.
+He introduced the English concept of a romantic or naturalistic style landscape to America and went on to influence other notable designers, including Frederick Law Olmsted, considered by many to be the father of modern landscape architecture in America.

 Our landscapes will continue to evolve and change as we incorporate technology and innovation into our gardens to address issues such as stormwater management, water conservation, local food and plant trends, and population growth.
-Only some of the elements influencing landscape design were briefly presented here because it is important to understand that history plays an important role in design decisions.
+Some of the elements influencing landscape design were briefly presented here because it is important to understand that history plays an important role in design decisions.
 If a house is built in a certain style, the surrounding landscape should respond to that.
-It is not necessary to replicate an Italian or formal English garden, but the essence of that garden style should be considered in a way that makes the landscape “at home” in North Carolina.
+It is not necessary to replicate an Italian or formal English garden, but the essence of that garden style should be considered in a way that makes the landscape “at home.”
 There is no single right approach or method.
 Multiple solutions and infinite design possibilities can be applied to create a beautiful, functional, environmentally beneficial landscape.

 Publication date: Feb.
 14, 2018